JoelTeoGom/net_security/README.md

 # Network Learning Project

 ## Overview
-This projects are designed to help you understand various networking concepts and technologies such as DHCP, DNS, IP addressing, routing, network security, and containerization with Docker and LXC.
+These projects are designed to help you understand various networking concepts and technologies such as DHCP, DNS, IP addressing, routing, network security, and containerization with Docker and LXC.

 ## Table of Contents
 - [Installation](#installation)